Colin-b/httpx_auth/README.md

 ## Multiple authentication at once

-You can also use a combination of authentication using `+` as in the following sample:
+You can also use a combination of authentication using `+`or `&`  as in the following sample:

 ```python
 import httpx